 There is a lot of information out there about what Artificial Intelligence is and how it's being used in medicine.
 The focus of this panel was on current applications & limitations of AI in medicine, with the goal of clarifying the realities of where we are with AI development for attendees.
 Panelists were asked about how their field has changed with the introduction of AI, challenges they face related to using AI, how the role of doctors is affected, why there might be gaps in public knowledge about the realities of AI, and what the most important considerations should be when beginning to work in AI.

 Vice-president of Health Strategy & Partnerships, Vector Institute

 Neurosurgeon & Scientist, St. Michael's Hospital & Associate Professor, Department of Surgery

 The use of Artificial Intelligence has expanded rapidly in medical research and clinical settings.
 With a focus on ethical considerations and data optimization, the goal of this panel was to provide attendees with a glimpse of the future of AI in medicine.
 Panelists were asked about how they expected AI to improve healthcare, address concerns regarding privacy, deidentification, job loss, and harm to patients resulting from AI, as well as speak about strategies needed to increase the benefits derived from AI.

-Grace Jacobs (Co-Chair), Melissa Galati (Co-Chair), Thamiya Vasanthakumar, Robel Alemu, Nazanin Ijad, Stephania Assimopoulos, Marija Zivcevska, Swapna Mylabathula
+Grace Jacobs (Co-Chair), Melissa Galati (Co-Chair), Thamiya Vasanthakumar, Robel Alemu, Nazanin Ijad, Stephania Assimopoulos, Marija Zivcevska, and Swapna Mylabathula